How can I check availability?

 Nope.
 The Wellington City Council has committed to retaining the green, along with the once-threatened adjacent Vogelmorn Hall.

-This is the informal name given to the area encompassing the Tennis Club, Hall, Green and Bowling Club.
+This is the informal name given to the area encompassing the Tennis Club, Hall, Green and Bowling Club, identified through the Kaka Project consultation process as an area of interest to locals.
 A first round of WCC-supported consultative design carried out by Co-op Cooperative was succeeded by a second, also WCC-backed phase which honed the design, still in collaboration with the community.
 Get in touch and get involved!

 Is it true there’s asbestos in the VBC?

 Oh yes! on the roof and exterior walls.
 Being an inert substance, it’s not going anywhere fast.
 We’ve had samples sent off for testing to confirm that all users and neighbours are safe, and it’s on our long-term plan to replace this though as we move through our building improvements.

 What happened with the asbestos when you replaced the south kitchen wall?

 The wonderful Tracey Reihana of Unlimited Environmental Solutions – ‘the azzie pros’ – brought his team to safely remove and dipose of the asbestos.
 Major Consulting Group gave the remaining wall the all clear – feel free to read their report.
 We briefly stored some Harditech on a trailer before taking it to the tip.
 This was asbestos-free: on the Mornington Road breathe easy, stranger.